DIR Router - Router Recovery from Corrupt Firmware

 .
 Chrome and other browsers may cause the FW download to become corrupt or may improperly handle the data causing the router to be come bricked.
 Internet Explorer works sometimes however users have reported that FF has better results and works 100% of the time.
 For IE, lower the IE security settings, add the 192.168.0.1 or .50 to the trusted sites under "sites" in security tab of the Internet Options.Procedure for DIR series routers

-- Store a copy of the router firmware (.BIN) on the HDD of a local PC
+- Store a copy of the router firmware (.BIN) on the HDD of a local PC.
+Download the FW file ahead of time.

 - Connect an Ethernet cable between one of the LAN ports on the rear of the router and the network port on the local PC